-6.2 Steel grades, chemical composition and mechanical properties
+6.2 Steel grades, chemical composition and mechanical properties hair-line cracks.

 6.2.1 The steel grades and relevant properties may be in accordance with [3.2], [3.4] and [3.5] or with a particular specification to be submitted for acceptance.